Trekking in Nepal during October

 Trekking in Nepal in October

-It pays to invest in the right equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, just to name a few essential gears.
+It pays to invest in the right equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of fleece layers, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears.
 It is always better to have more than less.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.
 You can hike in shorts in the lower to middle altitude areas.